top of page

 Our Impact

-After only three years, Impact100 Wakatipu has donated $488,000 to local organisations in the Wakatipu.
+After four years, Impact100 Wakatipu has donated $698,500 to local organisations in the Whakatipu.

-We are so proud of our achievement, but what we are most proud of is seeing the impact our giving is having.
+We are so proud of our achievement, but what we are most proud of is seeing our impact in our community.

 Our Annual Donations